energywebfoundation/iam-client-lib/docs/guides/claim.md

 ```
 [source](https://github.com/energywebfoundation/iam-client-lib/blob/f9c1a12e888de6ebb4e2589fe49c489bee84af78/src/modules/claims/claims.service.ts?_pjax=%23js-repo-pjax-container%2C%20div%5Bitemtype%3D%22http%3A%2F%2Fschema.org%2FSoftwareSourceCode%22%5D%20main%2C%20%5Bdata-pjax-container%5D#L255)

-In the [ClaimManager contract's register method](https://github.com/energywebfoundation/iam-contracts/blob/83932a8fee56010482b50047ea5a20da37b758da/contracts/roles/ClaimManager.sol#L89), the claim data is added to the 'roles' mapping and can then be accessed and read by other smart contracts on the blockchain.
+In the [ClaimManager contract's register method](https://github.com/energywebfoundation/iam-contracts/blob/83932a8fee56010482b50047ea5a20da37b758da/contracts/roles/ClaimManager.sol#L89), the claim data is added to the 'roles' mapping, and can then be accessed and read by other smart contracts on the blockchain.

 **Note:** An issuer can directly issue a claim directly without a request.
 This is done through the [issueClaim method](../api/classes/modules_claims_claims_service.ClaimsService.md#issueclaim). **This method does not handle On-Chain registration**.